 An Ireland and Juventus legend celebrates his birthday today.
 And before Mesut Ozil loving Arsenal fans get out the pitchforks, Liam Brady's birthday isn't for another month.
-The legend we talk of is Bray's Ronnie O'Brien, who turns 42 today.
+The legend we talk of is Bray's Ronnie O'Brien, who turned 44 on Wednesday.
 Unfortunately, O'Brien's legend comes not from his exploits on the pitch, but for the greatest example of the will, passion, and supreme talent of the Irish people to organise and ruin any international poll worth its salt.

 You see, we Irish are formidable campaigners in the field of online polling.